One Man Band (unfinished film): Production

 The bulk of filming was completed in 1968-9, although assorted linking narrations and inserts were filmed by Welles in 1971.
 The 1971 sequences are noticeable because Welles had grown a long beard by then, whereas he was clean-shaven in all the parts he played in 1968-9.
 The film was left unfinished in Welles' lifetime.

 After Welles' death in 1985, all of his unfinished films were bequeathed to his long-term companion and mistress Oja Kodar, and she in turn donated many of them (including One Man Band) to the Munich Film Museum for preservation and restoration.
 In 1999 the Munich Film Museum then edited together the complete footage into a 29-minute cut, which has subsequently been screened at numerous film festivals.

 The full restored footage has never been released on video or DVD, although an unrestored print is used in Vassili Slovic's 1995 documentary Orson Welles: the One Man Band, which includes the segments Churchill, Stately Homes and Tailors in their entirety, as well as clips from Four Clubmen and One Man Band.
+The documentary is included on the 2005 Criterion DVD of Welles' later mockumentary, F for Fake.

 The non-London sketch segments of Orson's Bag were edited by the Munich Film Museum into the 9 minute short Vienna.